Skip to content

 result = quantum_function_hamiltonian_expval(*params, hamiltonian)

-If you are just interested in accessing the counts, you can also use
+If you are just interested in accessing the counts (or probabilities), you can also use

 import pennylane as qml